-After the start date is set, the management consultant will probably meet again with you, your key associates, and anyone else who will be involved with the assignment.
-Your consultant will use this meeting to introduce the consulting staff and describe the plan of action.
-After this meeting he will begin the process of generating as much information as possible in a limited period of time.
+After the start date is set, the management consultant will probably meet again with you and project personnel, your key associates, and anyone else who will be involved with the assignment.
+Your consultant will use this post-award orientation meeting to introduce the consulting staff, describe the plan of action, and to be certain everyone is on board together.
+After this meeting they will begin the process of generating as much information as possible in a limited period of time.
 This could entail: